 The Graduate Sciences Program (GSP) is aimed primarily at increasing opportunities for students in NOAA-related fields to pursue research and educational training in atmospheric, environmental, remote sensing, and oceanic sciences at MSIs when possible.
 The GSP offers between two years (master's candidates) to four years (doctoral students) of NOAA-related research and training opportunities.
 The GSP provides college graduates entry-level employment and hands-on research and work experience at NOAA.
 Nine students were selected to participate in the GSP in FY 2009.
-The program plans to add five students in FY 2010.
+The program added six students in FY 2010.

 The Undergraduate Scholarship Program is designed to increase the number of students who undertake course work and graduate with degrees in the targeted areas integral to NOAA's mission.
 Appointments are for two years, and are made to students who have recently declared or are about to declare a major in atmospheric, oceanic, or environmental science.
 The students participate in research, training, and development activities at NOAA offices and facilities during two summer internships.
-11 students started the program in FY 2009.
+10 students started the program in FY 2009.
+The program added 10 students in FY 2010

 Ernest F. Hollings Undergraduate Scholarship Program: This program was established in 2005 to (1) increase undergraduate training in oceanic and atmospheric science, research, technology, and education, and foster multidisciplinary training opportunities; (2) increase public understanding and support for stewardship of the ocean and atmosphere and improve environmental literacy; (3) recruit and prepare students for public service careers with NOAA and other agencies at the federal, state, and local levels of government; and (4) recruit and prepare students for careers as teachers and educators in oceanic and atmospheric science and to improve scientific and environmental education in the U.S. There were 112 students that started the program in 2008.
 122 students started the program in FY 2009.
+The program added 139 students in FY 2010.